h-e-g/PopDiff_MonocyteIAV/README.md

 Demo & Instructions for use:
 Cell Metadata and miscellaneous data needed to reproduces single cell analyses from the manuscript can be found in the data Folder.
-The normalized count matrix is too large to be hosted on github and needs to be manually added into the data folder.
+The normalized count matrix is too large to be hosted normally on github and is being tracked using git LFS.
+In order to reproduce the results you will need to use the full normalized count matrix; if you simply wish to see the structure of the dataset you can instead look at a much smaller sample of the matrix (data/normalized_count_matrix_sample_2600monocytes_6845hostgenes.rds).

 Scripts can be found in the scripts folder.
 Each script can be run independently of the others.
 These will generate results in the results folder.
 Total expected run time (2-3 hours).